Setting up the apollo client

 Inside the component, before the function returns a JSX node, add the following

-And wire up these new pieces of data currentUser
+And wire up these new pieces of data currentUser, suggestions in two places

 Finally, it’s time to generate the GraphQL code for the client.